sankarnathb/shopping-cart/README.md

 Given a list of shopping, calculate the total cost of those items

+##Test senarios

+ Please see all three test cases in file shopping_basket.feature

 ## Prerequisites
 - Java 8
 - maven 3